 - Today…not so much.
 It is there and I want to use it but with new technology and less support provided on keeping the software updated it becomes a clunky overly complicated piece of tech (additionally you need a projector, a computer, and specific software that needs annual license renewals for a fee)

-I still really like it and do appreciate having one but don’t believe that it is an essential piece of tech for the classroom like it once was.
+I still really like it and do appreciate having one, but don’t believe that it is an essential piece of tech for the classroom like it once was.
 I do use this most during math.
-I have a dual write board which allows for some great interactive number talks during math.
-However throughout the rest of the day I am not “teaching” or “lecturing” each day so I don’t always use it to its full potential.
+The dual write board function allows for some great interactive number talks during math!
+However, throughout the rest of the day I am not “teaching” or “lecturing” each day so I don’t always use it to its full potential.
 Although I am excited to experiment with how smart ink integrates with my new document camera.
 Verdict: helpful but not necessary

-You might not be able to see this in the picture but this is a well lived and frequently used piece of tech.
+You might not be able to see this in the picture but this is a well-lived and frequently used piece of classroom tech.

-If you don’t have a projector head on over to you second hand store to pick up an old large monitor and a vga to HDMI adaptor and you can airplay onto the screen this way.
+If you don’t have a projector head on over to your second-hand store to pick up an old large monitor and a VGA to HDMI adaptor and you can airplay onto the screen this way.